Senior Senate Republican refers Trump dossier author for possible criminal charges

 The Republican chairman of the Senate Judiciary Committee recommended Friday that the Justice Department investigate for possible criminal charges the author of the now-famous “dossier” alleging the Trump campaign coordinated with the Kremlin during the 2016 election.

-The move by Sen. Charles E. Grassley (R-Iowa) marks a major escalation in conservatives’ challenges to the FBI’s credibility as the agency investigates whether any Trump associates committed crimes.
-Another Republican, Sen. Lindsey O. Graham (R-S.C.), joined in the letter to the Justice Department.
+The move by Sen. Charles E. Grassley, R-Iowa, marks a major escalation in conservatives’ challenges to the FBI’s credibility as the agency investigates whether any Trump associates committed crimes.
+Another Republican, Sen. Lindsey O. Graham, R-S.C., joined in the letter to the Justice Department.

 Their letter makes what’s called a criminal referral to the Justice Department, suggesting they investigate the dossier author, former British spy Christopher Steele, for possibly lying to the FBI.
 It is a crime to lie to FBI agents about a material fact relevant to an ongoing investigation.